waleedj99/waleedj99/README.md

 ## <div align="center">I'm Waleed , a Final Year Engineering Student from India.</div>

-- 🔭 I’m working on getting an internship.
+- 🔭  Currently looking for an internship to learn and to get some experience.

 - 🌱  I’m currently learning full stack development with MERN stack .